 The most notable thing about their Ramen is that they use fish broth from a variety of (local) fish and the parts not normally used or thrown away.

-In Japan and many other Asian countries like China, the idea of using the "whole foods" is a cultural concept when it comes to cooking.
-As such, every part of meat and fish is used including bones, internal organs, hea
+In Japan and many other Asian countries like China, the idea of using "whole foods" is a cultural concept when it comes to cooking.
+As such, every part of meat and fish is used including bones, internal organs, heads, fe

-Located just around the corner from Monterey Bay Aquarim, we found this fish market and restaurant using local fish.
-They sell variety of fish and shell fish and some are caught locally like Monterey Bay Squid.
-Fish and Chips we tried was very tasty :) Sea Harvest Fish Market & Restaurant 598 Foam St, Monterey CA 93940 #Recommendations #Restaurants #Seafood
+Located just around the corner from Monterey Bay Aquarim, We found this fish market and restaurant using local fish.
+They sell a variety of fish and shellfish and some are caught locally like Monterey Bay Squid.
+The fish and Chips we tried was very tasty :) Sea Harvest Fish Market & Restaurant 598 Foam St, Monterey CA 93940 #Recommendations #Restaurants #Seafood

-( Kampachi Sashimi with Hokkaido Uni) If you go to Oya and order Omakase 18 course dinner, expecting sushi and, then you may be surprised.
+( Kampachi Sashimi with Hokkaido Uni) If you go to Oya and order Omakase 18 course dinner, expecting sushi, then you may be surprised.
 (Toro Nigiri) You can review most of the dishes on yelp ( and certainly from this blog post as well.)
-(Egg Nigiri with Beef Powder) In a nutshell, 18 course Omakase was not sushi at all, or more than sushi.
+(Egg Nigiri with Beef Powder) In a nutshell, 18 course Omakase was not sushi at all or more than sushi.

-Sashimi was more like Italian Carpusshio with different types of oil and flavors.
-Most Nigiri were seared with the variety of toppin
+The sashimi was more like Italian Carpusshio with different types of oil and flavors.
+Most Nigiri was seared with a variety of toppings. (

 Recognized as one of the top wineries American, Ridge Vineyards has been producing the best Cabernet since founded in 1959,